Higher Computing Science

 Component 2 — assignment

-The purpose of the assignment is to assess practical application of knowledge and skills from the Units to develop a solution to an appropriately challenging computing science problem.
+The purpose of the assignment is to assess practical application of knowledge and skills from the broad areas fo study to develop a solution to an appropriately challenging computing science problem.
 It will assess learners’ skills in analysing a problem, designing a solution to the problem, implementing a solution to the problem, and testing and reporting on that solution.
-The assignment will have 60 marks (40% of the total mark).
+The assignment will have 50 marks (31% of the total mark).